Skip to main content

 Financial abuse victims often do not understand how how their broker gets paid.
 Knowing this, nefarious brokers might overconcentrate their victims in high-fee or high-commission products.

 Ultimately, there are many ways an elderly investor can be the victim of financial abuse.
-If you believe you or someone close to you has been the victim of financial abuse, you ought to speak with a competent counsel about your specific circumstances.
+If you believe you or someone close to you has been the victim of financial abuse, you ought to speak with competent counsel about your specific circumstances.